-Christmas is well and truly underway and we don’t know about you but there’s one thing that we are very excited about… the food!
+The Christmas countdown has begun and there’s one thing that we are very excited about… the food!
 Pigs in blankets with turkey and stuffing springs to mind for the Brits when they are asked to think about Christmas dinner, but what does the festive feast look like in other countries?

-In Germany, the most common Christmas dishes are roast goose or roast carp – although pork or duck are sometimes served now.
+In Germany, the most common Christmas dishes are roast goose or roast carp – although pork or duck are sometimes served.
 This is usually served with roast potatoes, red cabbage, kale and brussels sprouts.
-For those with a sweet tooth, Pfefferkuchenhaus, a gingerbread house resplendent with candies, sweets and icing sugar snow is a Christmas tradition!
+For those with a sweet tooth, Pfefferkuchenhaus, a gingerbread house with candies, sweets and icing sugar snow is a Christmas tradition!

 In France and many French-speaking countries at Christmas, they have something called the Réveillon.
 It is traditionally eaten on Christmas Eve or early Christmas morning, after the midnight church service.
 The Réveillon is a long dinner and dishes includes roast turkey with chestnuts or roast goose, oysters, foie gras, lobster, venison and various cheeses.